 Good management of our estuaries requires an understanding of how estuaries function, an assessment of their condition and informed management decisions to maintain or improve the health of the estuary.
-The NSW Department of Planning and Environment (DPE) has undertaken extensive research of NSW estuary functioning, the impacts of catchment activities on estuary and the development of an estuary health monitoring and reporting framework (Roper et al 2011).
+The NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW) (formerly Department of Planning and Environment) has undertaken extensive research of NSW estuary functioning, the impacts of catchment activities on estuary and the development of an estuary health monitoring and reporting framework (Roper et al 2011).

 From this research the abundance of chlorophyll-a and turbidity are two measures recommended as indicators of estuary health.
 Wollongong and Shellharbour City Councils use these two indicators to measure the estuary health of Lake Illawarra, as well as a number of supporting water quality parameters such as nitrogen and phosphorous.
 Chlorophyll-a is an indicator of the microalgal abundance in a water body, and its measure is preferred for estuary health assessment as it is reported to be a good short-term indicator of response to a range of pressures and management, including nutrient (such as nitrogen and phosphorus) status.
-Water clarity and sediments inputs are assessed my measuring turbidity.
+Water clarity and sediment inputs are assessed by measuring turbidity.

-Ecological health does not refer to environmental health issues such as drinking water quality, safety for swimming, heavy metal contamination or our ability to harvest shellfish or fish.
+Ecological health does not refer to environmental health issues such as drinking water quality, safety for swimming and boating, heavy metal contamination or our ability to harvest shellfish or fish.

-2 Monitoring program
+3 Monitoring program

-2.1 Water quality and estuary health monitoring
+3.1 Water quality and estuary health monitoring